 Measuring food insecurity is easier than you might think.
 There are two existing survey tools that have been validated and could easily and inexpensively be added to an existing government survey of households.
 The UN Food Insecurity Experience Survey (FIES) and the USDA Food Insecurity assessment have been used in many countries around the world, and are the gold standard for measuring food insecurity.

-On November 29th, Emma Lewell-Buck MP will put forward a 10-minute rule bill on implementing one of the above measures of household food insecurity routinely in the UK.
+On October 26th, the Food Insecurity Measurement bill from Emma Lewell-Buck MP will have its second reading.
+It calls on the government to implement one of the above measures of household food insecurity routinely in the UK.
 This will build on the substantial progress made in Scotland, who are already implementing three FIES questions (with a view to implementing all eight in the coming years).

 The need for this bill is as simple as this: what gets measured gets fixed.
 Food insecurity is affecting your community, your neighbours.
 In a rich country like ours, this is simply unacceptable!
 But we need quality data as a necessary first step to tackling this problem head on.

-For more information on measuring food insecurity, there are two relevant briefing papers from the Food Foundation, Sustain and academic expert Dr Rachel Loopstra (Kings College London):
+For more information on measuring food insecurity, you could read the new report Step up to the Plate by Hannah Lambie-Mumford , or these briefing papers from the Food Foundation, Sustain and academic expert Dr Rachel Loopstra (Kings College London):

 - Household Food Insecurity: The Missing Data